openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - Field
      - Type
      - Details
-   * - ``query``
+   * - ``corrected_text``
      - string
-     - The text entered into the search box by the user.
+     - A re-spelling of the query, suggested by the search engine, which was automatically substituted for the original one.

+       This happens only when there are no results for the original query, but the index contains matches for a similar term or phrase.

+       Otherwise, this field is null.

    * - ``group_id``
      - integer
      - The numeric ID of the cohort group to which the user's search is restricted, or ``null`` if the search is not restricted in this way.

        In a course with cohorts enabled, a student's searches will always be restricted to the student's cohort group.

-Discussion Admins, Moderators, and Community TAs in such a course can search all discussions without specifying a cohort group, which leaves this field ``null`, or they can specify a single cohort group to search.
+       Discussion admins, moderators, and Community TAs in such a course can search all discussions without specifying a cohort group, which leaves this field ``null``, or they can specify a single cohort group to search.

    * - ``page``
      - integer
      - Results are returned in sets of 20 per page.

        Identifies the page of results requested by the user.

+   * - ``query``
+     - string
+     - The text entered into the search box by the user.
    * - ``total_results``
      - integer
      - The total number of results matching the query.
-   * - ``corrected_text``
-     - string
-     - A re-spelling of the query, suggested by the search engine, which was automatically substituted for the original one.
-This happens only when there are no results for the original query, but the index contains matches for a similar term or phrase.
-Otherwise, this field is null.

 .. _ora2: